Listed in Australia 14 November 2002, re-listed 5 November 2004, 3 November 2006, 1 November 2008, 29 October 2010 and 12 July 2013.

 - 26 May 2004: JuA-trained members were among a number of militants drawn from several Pakistani extremist groups responsible for a twin car bomb attack near the US Consulate in Karachi.

 - 9 June 2004: the same terrorist cell was involved in an attack against a convoy carrying Karachi’s military commander, resulting in seven deaths.

 - February 2007: a Hindu businessman was kidnapped in Pakistan’s Sindh Province and subsequently beheaded.

 - February 2009: members of a terrorist cell with links to JuA and reportedly responsible for six attacks in Kabul, Afghanistan, were arrested.

 - 23 February 2010: two JuA members were among five militants killed by Indian security forces in Sopore, Kashmir; the militants blew up two houses in the battle with security forces.

-Directly or indirectly preparing and/or planning terrorist acts
+Directly or indirectly preparing, planning and/or assisting in the doing of terrorist acts

 - 19 June 2005: several JuA trained individuals were arrested in Afghanistan as they were preparing to carry out acts of terrorism.